JQi-14/Culvert-ML-Project/README.md

 This dataset is 100% raw, meaning the only process it went through was joining the data from different sources.
 Only calculation was for 'age at inspection date' using the difference between 'construction date' and 'inspection date'.
 No corrections were made, so there are some apparently inaccurate values.
 The detailed data joining processes are provided in </b>"2_Raw_Data\Notes and Summaries\Data joining - keep max records (1265).docx"</b>

 ## Understanding the data in 'Max Records Full Dataset minorly corrected.csv'
 This dataset has a minor degree of QA filters for missing data or incorrect data comparing to the one mentioned directly above.
 Check the 'metadata' tab in the excel file with the same name for detailed explanations/justifications.
+Because it is minimally processed, the correlations between input variables and the target variable is very low (i.e., the performances of your models may be undesirable even after parameter tunning).
+It *might* mean that data engineering is necessary.

 ## Access to Dr. Andrew Ng's ML courses
 https://www.coursera.org/specializations/machine-learning-introduction <br/>